frederic-perez/AmE-dictionary/data/idioms.md

 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __not (one’s) first rodeo__ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
+__not any hard feelings__ No ill will; no resentment or anger. _I’m sorry that things ended this way, but I hope there aren’t any hard feelings._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
 __not have all day__ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.
+__not in a million years__ Not at any point; under absolutely no circumstances. _Not in a million years did I think that I would actually win the lottery!_
+__not in a month of Sundays__ Not at any point; under absolutely no circumstances. _Not in a month of Sundays did I think that I would actually win the lottery!_
 __not know (someone) from a bar of soap__ To be completely unaware of or know nothing about someone; to have never met the person indicated.
 __not know someone from Adam__ Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
 I don’t know him from Adam._
 __not the full shilling__ (UK) Rather stupid or unintelligent; slightly crazy or unhinged. _He’s not the full shilling if he thinks that plan is going to work._ _Of course he’s not the full shilling—he’s wearing pajamas at the beach!_ _I’m not quite the shillin (from the_ I’m going slightly _mad song)._